 How to Select the Right Problem and Build a Roadmap Full of Good Ideas

-In the world of product management, selecting the right problem to solve is akin to finding a needle in a haystack.
-It’s not just about having a strategy; it’s about executing it with precision and passion.
+In the world of product management, learning how to identify the right problem and executing well is a significant challenge.
+It’s not just about having a strategy; it’s about executing it with precision and having a deep understanding of your customer.

 Co-founder & CEO at Colab